GaioCode/cityscape/README.md

 **More Building Models, Street Lamps, Benches, and Other Entities** With the n-polygon prism geenrator and flexible component methods, we can create interesting shapes for many different entities.
 This would require more work, especially when textures have to accomodate for the new entities.
-Therefore, it was not implemented.

 **Better Building Details**
-It would be great to include more details into the building, adding differnet roof designs and small components, such as signboards, air conditioning exhaust units, or water storage attachments.
+I would like to include more details into the building, adding differnet roof designs and small components, such as signboards, air conditioning exhaust units, or water storage attachments.